MrTechGadget/cordova-plugin-appconfig/README.md

 for details.

 ## [License](LICENSE.md)
-Based on work by Oracle, updated by Joshua Clark.
+Based on work by Oracle, updated and adapted by Joshua Clark.

 Copyright (c) 2017 Oracle and/or its affiliates
 The Universal Permissive License (UPL), Version 1.0